PUP emerged as the top school of choice among local employers, says Jobstreet PH.

 I’m not generalising, so don’t get me wrong.
 I met people, and I have friends from well-off families or graduates of elite universities who don’t have an asshole attitude.
 Likewise, I also encountered graduates of public school who thinks and acts like a king.
 I’m just stating an experience to provide some context to the findings of the survey.

 Going back to PUP, I have given talks for students of Engineering, Marketing, HR and Masters in Psychology.
 And I can attest the experiences with them is similarly pleasant.
 And one thing in common is their attitude towards learning.
-On my last engagement, students literally go the extra mile.
-Because I will leave for another engagement, I left my Mac adopter.
-For days, the students tried and successfully found the pricey connector and one of them even went to Manila (from Fairview) just to hand this over (though I have bought a new one already).
+On my 2016 engagement, because I will leave for another engagement, I left my Mac adopter.
+For days, the students tried until they found the pricey connector.
+And one of them even went to Manila (from Fairview) just to hand this over (though I have bought a new one already).

 Here’s the top 10 schools from Jobstreet.com survey that employers prefer: